 Get started with the basics of screen printing with James Hill .

 Learn how to make a screen with a small gap (snap) between the paper and screen, and block holes in the mesh using paper stencils or paintable filler to create a desired print.

 Discover the effectiveness of resist methods using oil pastels to create lines.
 After drying, ink is applied at one end and a squeegee is used to transfer the ink onto the paper for a sharp, clean print.
 Advanced techniques such as mono-printing and blends can take your work to the next level.
 Get advice on setting up a screen printing station at home.

 Screen printing using photo stencils

-Computer technology has made scanning and separating images through Photoshop easier, but the use of positives made by autographic (hand-drawn) marks using tru-grain ( a clear grained film) is still the most original way to make a print.
-Both of these techniques, need a photo emulsion applied to the screen and then exposed to UV light with the drawing in between. the unexposed areas wash away with water. leaving a hole that the ink can pass through.
-There many types of application of the photo emulsion but the most common is applied to the screen with a trough and dried before being used.
+Advances in computer technology have made it easier to scan and separate images using Photoshop.
+However, using hand-drawn positives made with a clear grained film (tru-grain) is still considered the most traditional way of making a print.
+Both techniques require the application of photo emulsion to the screen and exposing it to UV light with the positive in between.
+The unexposed areas wash away with water, leaving only the areas that will allow ink to pass through.
+The photo emulsion is typically applied to the screen with a trough and dried before use.

 Take your screen printing skills to the next level with our t-shirt printing course.
 Learn how to print a 3-color design onto t-shirts using a 3-color press.
 Prepare screens and coat them with light-sensitive emulsion, create a positive using photo-shop or hand-drawn film, and expose the image to ultraviolet light.
 Develop the image with water and a pressure washer, then print wet-on-wet ink in rotation on t-shirts.
 You can even replicate the t-shirt printer design and start your own t-shirt printing business at home.